 Many elements in my work are painted in what I refer to as a "classical" style.
 I think classical can be associated as “one with beauty.”
 It is seductive like the forbidden fruit promising to lure you into heaven and hell.

 Shiri Mordechay was born in Israel and raised in Nigeria.
 She received her BFA from the San Francisco Art Institute and an MFA from School of Visual Arts in New York, where she now lives.
 Solo exhibitions have occurred in San Francisco, Los Angeles, New York and Italy.
-In 2013, she was named as one of "25 Artists to Watch & Collect" by Artvoices Magazine.
+In 2013, she was named as one of “25 Artists to Watch & Collect” by Artvoices Magazine.
+She has been interviewed by Juxtapoz, Artillery and Art in America magazines.
+She was featured in the 2020 New American Paintings publication (juried by Jerry Saltz).
 Mordechay describes her paintings as if the ideas arrive from outside- yet anyone with an eye for the grotesque and sardonic can spot the humor that could only be her own.
 Imagery seems to arrive by chance and move about within a pre-moral realm and conjure what Julia Kristeva calls an “oceanic feeling.”